CleverCloud/documentation/content/doc/addons/heptapod.md

   For Git projects, there is no difference between Heptapod Runner and GitLab Runner
 {{< /callout >}}

-So typically, you would create a Docker image with all the needed dependencies, perhaps host it on registry.heptapod.host, and use it as the base context for your job.
+To simplify, you can create a Docker image containing the required dependencies.
+You might store it on registry.heptapod.host and then use it as the starting point for your job.

-Notably, the job can make use of services – these will run inside the same virtual machine as the main job.
+The job can make use of services, which will run inside the same virtual machine as the main job.

 Here's a full example making use of a PostgreSQL database, relying on the base image built by our Demo Project for CI image to provide the PostgreSQL client utilities (psql, createdb, etc.)